syuja/GreenPlumSetup/inst/Master_Install.md

       -e : echoes the commands passed to each and echoes the output of each host

 #### Synchronize the Time on All:
 Synchronizing time is important so that we can correlate incidents from clocks and for the database to run correctly.
-The basic idea is that segments will periodically synchronize their time with that of the master using NTP protocol.
+The basic idea is that segments will periodically synchronize their time with that of the Master using NTP protocol.

-If using CentOS 7 on Magellan, you will first have to install NTP (Network Time Protocol).
+If using CentOS 7 on Magellan/Openstack, you will first have to install NTP (Network Time Protocol).

       yum install ntp # sudo su before this
       systemctl ntpd start #this starts the service

 Then find the NTP server:

       ntpq -p # this shows the status
       # the active NTP server, current time source, will have an asterisk *

 Change the files on all of the hosts and the master.
 Make the master point to the network NTP servers, and make the hosts point to the master.
 Then restart the service.

 Master: